 But what about the sites that forgot, either accidentally or on purpose?
 We have glimmers of those too.
 At Lorsch, the burial place of Louis the German and Louis the Younger, we see the immediate use of the site by Arnulf in the late ninth century as a dynastic centre, a source of Carolingian legitimacy.
 Yet, as the tenth century wore on, there was little notable attention paid to the Carolingian bodies present at Lorsch.
 Later though, in the eleventh or possibly twelfth century, we see something interesting: a genealogical table of the Carolingian kings starting with Pippin, running through to Louis the German who is given a label ‘imperator sepultus Lauresham’ and his son, Louis the Younger, ‘iterum sepultus Lauresham’.
 Was this an attempt to work out which Louis was which?
 Or was the community at Lorsch well aware of which kings they housed during the tenth century, but only began to emphasise their Carolingian tombs as a result of a resurgence of interest in the Carolingian dynasty in the eleventh century?
 In Wipo’s Life of Conrad II, for example, we see an attempt to claim Carolingian descent for the new Salian dynasty through Conrad’s wife Gisela.
 Interestingly, amongst all the Pippins, Charles’s and Louis’s in this table from Lorsch, we also see another name – Otto, written in capitals on the top third of the page, just under a missing corner of the page.
 But which Otto?
 Why include him on this Carolingian table?
 Was there another family tree in the now-lost corner?
 There are many questions about Lorsch’s view of the Carolingian past that I’m still mulling over.

-This brief look at the case studies I’m working with at the moment has only scratched the surface; the way that major burial centres like Saint-Denis, Saint-Rémi at Rheims, Saint-Germain-des-Près, Compiègne, Metz and Aachen worked in the tenth/eleventh centuries provides much more material still.
-But there are thematic threads here of ideas that I hope to trace across these other examples; giving us a picture of how and why these sites used, or didn’t use, the pasts they housed in this period.
+This brief look at some of the case studies I’ve uncovered has only scratched the surface; the way that major burial centres like Saint-Denis, Saint-Rémi at Rheims, Saint-Germain-des-Près, Compiègne, Metz and Aachen worked in the tenth/eleventh centuries provides much more material still.

 *Theudechild was not a daughter of Clovis, but a granddaughter; her father was Clovis’s son, Theuderic I (d. circa 533).